NarsilDev/digital-ocean-articles/kubernetes-security.md

 Container   memory    -    -    <^>256Mi            512Mi<^>          -
 ```

 Before continuing, change the **default** namespace pod limit (currently one).
-Do it modifying the `ResourceQuota` object directly on the API server, for ease editing the object, environmental variable `KUBE_EDITOR` is set to `nano` before passing the command:
+Do it modifying the `ResourceQuota` object directly on the API server.
+For easing the editing, environmental variable `KUBE_EDITOR` is set before passing the command:

 ```command
 [environment local]